nus-cs2103-AY2122S2/ip/docs/README.md

 Fluffers is a task manager chatbot!
 She can help you keep track of tasks and whether they have been completed or not.

+NOTE: I DO NOT OWN THE IMAGES USED.

 ## Quick Start

 1. Install Java 11 or higher